ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 ## [From _Savannah morning news._](https://chroniclingamerica.loc.gov/lccn/sn82015137/1884-11-23/ed-1/seq-7)

 #### 1884-11-23 &middot; Savannah

 <table style="width: 100%;"><tr><td style="width: 50%">

-o fatten, and
-knows the value of the manure produced
-by his stock and what he has received, he
-can tell whether farming is profitable to
-him.

 A correspondent gives the Western llu­
 ral his receipt of everlasting fence posts.